-• Season and Weather - Australian and north American data.
+• Season and weather - Australian and north American data.

 The peak incidence of BRD usually occurs in autumn and early winter in Australia and the USA (Irwin et al., 1979).
 Whereas the association between season and BRD incidence in the USA could be confounded by the influx of light weight calves in autumn, feedlot cattle numbers do not consistently vary with season in eastern Australia.
 A large Australian epidemiological study, The National Bovine Respiratory Disease Initiative (NBRDI; Barnes et al., 2014), found strong associations between season of feedlot entry and the incidence of BRD.
-Relative to spring, risk of BRD was increased in winter (OR = 1.6, 95% CI = 1.0 to 2.3, P = 0.03) and markedly increased in summer (OR = 2.4, 95% CI = 1.4 to 3.8, P = 0.001) and autumn (OR = 2.1, 95% CI = 1.2 to 3.2, P = 0.004).
+Relative to spring, risk of BRD was increased in winter (odds ratio (OR) = 1.6, 95% CI = 1.0 to 2.3, P = 0.03) and markedly increased in summer (OR = 2.4, 95%) CI = 1.4 to 3.8, P = 0.001) and autumn (OR = 2.1, 95% CI = 1.2 to 3.2, P = 0.004).
 These analyses do not differentiate between northern (Qld and northern NSW) and southern feedlots.
 Observational data suggest that BRD incidence is highest in autumn and winter in southern Australia with a low summer incidence, but that incidence can be high during summer in northern feedlots.

-Rapid and severe temperature changes and greater weather extremes in the USA contribute to higher BRD morbidity and mortality rates compared with Australia (Irwin et al., 1979).
+More rapid and severe temperature changes and greater weather extremes in the USA contribute to higher BRD morbidity and mortality rates compared with Australia (Irwin et al., 1979).
 This observation prompted Australian reviewers to propose that rapid change in temperature, rather than temperature per se, is responsible for an increase in the incidence of BRD (Cusack et al., 2003), which is supported by US studies (Alexander et al., 1989; MacVean et al., 1986).
-Further, a more recent US study (Cernicchiaro et al., 2012) found that several weather factors (maximum wind speed, mean wind chill temperature, and temperature change, with lag periods of 3 to 4 days and 5 to 7 days before disease occurrence) were associated (P < 0.05) with increased daily BRD incidence, with the effects more marked in low BW cattle.
-An Australian study showed a stronger correlation between minimum temperature and BRD incidence (r = 0.54, P = 0.002) than temperature range and BRD incidence (r = 0.25, P = 0.05) during the winter months (Cusack et al., 2007).
+Further, Cernicchiaro et al. (2012) found in the US that several weather factors (maximum wind speed, mean wind chill temperature, and temperature range, with lag periods of 3 to 4 days and 5 to 7 days before disease occurrence) were associated (P < 0.05) with increased daily BRD incidence, with the effects more marked in low BW cattle.
+One US study (Broadway et al., 2020) in the Texas panhandle (feedlot occupancy n = 1078 to 17 156 over 2 yr) only found a correlation between temperature range and BRD treatments during winter (r = 76%, P < 0.01) but the authors noted that this finding could have been confounded by the relationship between feedlot occupancy and BRD treatments.
+An Australian study showed a stronger correlation between minimum temperature and BRD incidence (r = 54%, P = 0.002) than temperature range and BRD incidence (r = 25%, P = 0.05) during the winter months (Cusack et al., 2007).
 The findings from Cusack et al. (2007) do not preclude the possibility that temperature range is strongly correlated with the incidence of BRD in Australian feedlots during autumn.
 The NBRDI (Barnes et al., 2014) did not find consistent evidence of a substantial effect on BRD incidence of either mean maximum daily temperature in wk 1 after induction, mean minimum daily temperature in wk 1, mean daily temperature range in wk 1, total rainfall in wk 1, or mean daily maximum wind speed in wk 1.
 It is possible that more complex interactions of the individual measures of temperature, wind speed and rainfall, perhaps in combination with humidity, during seasons of higher BRD incidence and for the duration of the feeding period, could affect BRD incidence and further research into these potential effects is therefore warranted.
 In addition, the lag periods of 3 to 4 days and 5 to 7 days between the weather characteristic of interest and the occurrence of BRD throughout the feeding period should be investigated in future Australian research.